jdhindsa/SwiftUIBootcamp/SwiftUIBootcamp/Documentation/Observable.md

 ### 2 way bindings

-For a 2 way binding, the requirements change likely:
+For a 2 way binding, the requirements change a little bit:
 1) Import the `Observation` protocol on the class you want to observe.
 2) Add the `@Observable` macro to the class that you want to observe.
 3) Any properties within the class that are **not** marked as `private` will be automatically monitored for changes by the Observation framework.